 So of course, it’s only natural to wonder what perfectly reasonable, necessary, and humane education policy Secretary DeVos is secretly unraveling today.

 In mid-November, while we were hastily wrapping up our final pre-Thanksgiving projects, the Department of Education was issuing revised guidelines to its Office of Civil Rights (OCR), dramatically shrinking its authority to investigate claims of discrimination against public schools.

-The most consequential revision to these guidelines—presently in draft form—is the elimination of a key word from the entirely of the text: “systematic.”
+The most consequential revision to these guidelines—presently in draft form—is the elimination of a key word from the entirety of the text: “systematic.”
 Every mention of the word was conspicuously removed.
 This amounts to an explicit rollback in the potential scope of investigations into student claims of discrimination.

 And of course, since equality in education is an ultra-classified, DC-confidential, level-ten-clearance, shadow-government, you-can’t-handle-the-truth sort of matter, somebody had to leak the new guidelines to the public in order for us to know about them.

 For some reason, the Department didn’t celebrate this accomplishment with a big banner and a press release.
-We’re guessing it’s because, at best, these changes suggest DeVos doesn’t actually believe that systematic discrimination isn’t a real thing that really, actually happens.
+We’re guessing it’s because, at best, these changes suggest DeVos doesn’t actually believe that systematic discrimination is a real thing that actually happens.
 At worst, it suggests she knows it happens but she’s kind of cool with it… but for budgetary reasons, so that makes it okay.

 Even more troubling than either of these likelihoods is the true meaning buried just beneath the surface of the new guidelines: the probability that the Department’s OCR is scheduled for depopulation, if not total extinction.